“Warmth is a connecting principle.”

 – Fred Rogers

-Can you recall someone with a warm personality who makes you feel seen, like you matter, like you belong?
+Can you think of someone with a warm personality who makes you feel seen, like you matter, like you belong?

 温もり